toolshop-ai/toolshop/README.md

 app.say("Test mergesort.py")
 ```

-# Design
+# Motivation
+Toolshop seeks to provide a tool development platform for AI engineers.
+The
+motivation for this project is the belief that tool development is the best
+place for AI developers to invest their time.
+Conversely, time spent augmenting
+the reasoning and planning of existing assistant services is a risky area to
+invest as a 3rd party developer.
+This is simply because the reasoning and
-The reasoning and planning capabilities of agentic AI offered "out of the box"
+planning capabilities of agentic AI, offered "out of the box" by companies such
-by companies such as OpenAI and Anthropic will continue to improve over time.
-It
+as OpenAI and Anthropic, will continue to improve over time.
+Focusing
-is potentially risky to focus development time on improvements to reasoning and
-planning capabilities, because these techniques will likely become embedded in
+development time on enhancing these capabilities is potentially risky, as
-the base assistant services themselves.
+improves to the base assistant services themselves will quickly render this work
+obsolete.

-The movement of companies like
+The shift of companies like
 [OpenAI](https://platform.openai.com/docs/guides/text-generation/completions-api)
 and [Anthropic](https://docs.anthropic.com/claude/reference/complete_post) away
-from simple text-completion models and towards tool-enabled chat assistants
+from simple text-completion models towards tool-enabled chat assistants
 abstracts more from the user, thereby increasing the surface area for AI R&D. We
-should expect these companies will continually improve their flagship assistant
+should expect these companies to continually improve their flagship assistant
-services.
-Improvements to reasoning and planning are obvious ways to do so.
+services, with enhancements in reasoning and planning being obvious avenues for
+development.

-By contrast, tool development is a relatively safe place to invest development
+In contrast, tool development seems like a safe area for investment, and
-time, and Toolshop offers a solid foundation to do so.
+Toolshop provides a solid foundation for this purpose.
 An agent will always
-require a way to affect its environment or to access information it was not
+require a means to affect its environment or access information it was not
 trained on.
 The tool-calling paradigm has emerged as a simple and effective
 pattern to support these needs.
-Smarter models are actually able to use tools
+Smarter models are able to use tools more
-more correctly and efficiently, and so investments in solid tools will pay
+correctly and efficiently, so investments in solid tools will pay dividends as
-dividends as models improve.
-Additionally, by enforcing guardrails in the tools
+models improve.
+Additionally, by enforcing guardrails in the tools rather than
-rather than process, the planning and reasoning process native to the underlying
+in the process, the planning and reasoning process native to the underlying
-agent is unhindered.
+agent remains unhindered.